 4.)
 What outside obligations, do you have/scheduling conflicts?

 5.)
-How do you prefer to communicate with your team mates e.g. written, verbal, etc.?
+How do you prefer to communicate with your team mates e.g. written (email, Webex Direct Message), verbal, etc.?

 6.)
 What communication style do you struggle with the most?

 7.)
 What are the best days and times for you to meet as a team outside of scheduled class time?